Apoorva Srinivasan

 Apoorva Srinivasan is an Indian actress who works primarily in Telugu-language films.
-She is also a pilot, becoming the first to be an actress, then a pilot.
+She is also a pilot.
 She is known for her roles in Temper (2015) and Jyothi Lakshmi (2015).

 Career

 In 2012, she won the Hyderabad Times Fresh Face contest and subsequently received several film offers including the Telugu-language film Temper (2015).
 She also played a supporting role opposite Priyadarshi Pulikonda in Tholi Prema (2018).
 She starred in the web series Chithram Vichitram on Zee5.
 She made her lead and Kannada debut with Randhawa (2019).